ashleyfae/naked-social-share/readme.txt

 == Upgrade Notice ==

-= 1.3.3 =
+= 1.3.4 =
-* Pinterest no longer opens in a new tab.
+* Fixed problem with Font Awesome not being loaded, even when checked.